 Autonomous vehicles operate on vast amounts of data in order to figure both its position in the world and the position of nearby objects, as well as their relationship to each other.
 And the system needs to be able to make split-second decisions based on that data in order to drive safely.
 Those decisions should be understandable to the people in the car, the authorities and insurance companies in case of any accidents.

 Why did the car swerve left instead of right?
 What caused the brakes to be applied?
-How the heck does this thing even work?
-All of these, and more, are questions that explainable AI attempts to answer with self-driving cars.
+All of these questions, and more, are what explainable AI attempts to answer.

 The healthcare industry is one of artificial intelligence’s most ardent adopters, using it as a tool in diagnostics, preventative care, administrative tasks and more.
 And in a field as high stakes as healthcare, it’s important that both doctors and patients have peace of mind that the algorithms used are working properly and making the correct decisions.